bhisaac/5eFP/5eFP-SRD.md

 ## Gaining Inspiration

 At the beginning of each game session, PCs choose two different dedications from Insight, Medicine, Perception, Performance, or Survival (see _Dedications_ below).
 Once the choices are made, the chosen dedications can only be changed at the beginning of the next game session.
-Your GM then awards inspiration to all PCs who are present in the game.
+Your GM then awards inspiration to all PCs who are physically present (if a player is remotely playing, they must be signed into the service and present within the chat session) in the current game session.
 Your GM also has the option to grant you inspiration for various reasons during gameplay.
 Generally, inspiration is given when you effectively portray your character in a compelling way.
 Your GM may introduce other ways to earn inspiration during the game.
 Your setting handbook may also introduce other ways to earn inspiration during the game.

 You either have inspiration or you don’t—you can’t stockpile multiple “inspirations” for later use.